jimmywu3/IronRL/README.md

 ```

 ## How To Run
 Will create a video file in folder videos_phase3 on the first episode and every 5th episode after.
 It takes 1-3 minutes to boot up Gradle/Minecraft.
-Ignore the initial warnings.
+Ignore the initial warnings.\
+Will take 10 minutes to load.
 ```bash
 python train_ppo_phase3_windows.py
 ```